avinash-chandravansi/Simple-RestAPI-Tester/README.md

 Step : 1 => Launch "APITester.exe" after extracting the files.

-Step : 2 => Click on "Allow access" to make the application be able to make server request.
+Step : 2 => (Optional Step) Click on "Allow access" to make the application be able to make server request.
 (It is one time permission)

 ![1](https://user-images.githubusercontent.com/56585018/85194338-13f36b80-b2eb-11ea-8e8e-249cab3f3976.jpg)